openhab/openhab1-addons/bundles/binding/org.openhab.binding.mios/README.md

 Additionally, since _&lt;PCTNumber>_ is just a value, it won't match any of the entries in our Mapping file, so we introduce a magic key `_defaultCommand`.
 We first attempt to do a literal mapping and, if that doesn't find a match, we go look for this magic key and use it's entry.

-Using this, a MiOS Dimmer, for Volume Controls, Dimming Lights, Fans etc looks like...
+#### A Dimmer, Volume Control, Speed controlled Fan...

     Dimmer   MasterCeilingFanLoadLevelStatus "Master Ceiling Fan [%d]%" <slider> (GDimmer) {mios="unit:house,device:101/service/Dimming1/LoadLevelStatus,command:MAP(miosDimmerCommand.map)"}

-Since Dimmer Items in openHAB can be sent `INCREASE`, `DECREASE` or _&lt;PCTNumber>_ as the command, the mapping file must account for both the static commands (INCREASE, DECREASE) as well as the possibility of a _Command Value_ being sent.
+Since Dimmer Items in openHAB can be sent `INCREASE`, `DECREASE` or _&lt;PCTNumber>_ as the command, the mapping file must account for both the static commands (`INCREASE`, `DECREASE`) as well as the possibility of a _Command Value_ being sent.

 The `examples/transform/miosDimmerCommand.map` file has a definition that handles this situation:

     INCREASE=urn:upnp-org:serviceId:Dimming1/SetLoadLevelTarget(newLoadlevelTarget=?++)
     DECREASE=urn:upnp-org:serviceId:Dimming1/SetLoadLevelTarget(newLoadlevelTarget=?--)